A Family Annihilator is by far the most dangerous creature on earth.

 Laci Petersen was eight months pregnant with a baby boy when she went missing just before Christmas.
-It was the 24th December.
+It was the 24th of December.
 Her husband, Scott Petersen said that he had left to go fishing Berkely Marina.
 He had told other people he had planned to play golf on Christmas Eve.
 Scott said that when he left home, Laci was about to take the dog out for a walk.
 Later that day, the Petersen’s dog was found wandering with a leash attached.
 There was no sign of Laci.

-After a few weeks and still no sign of Laci, a member of the public, Amber Frey, called the Police.
+After a few weeks and still, no sign of Laci, a member of the public, Amber Frey, called the Police.
 She couldn’t understand why her boyfriend, Scott Petersen, was on the television and billboards looking for his wife.
 Petersen had told his mistress, Amber, he was single, he also told her he was over in Paris.
 All of this was whilst Scott was attending a memorial service for his wife.
-Police had Amber tape multiple phone-calls with Scott, trying to get him to confess to the murder of his wife.
+Police had Amber tape multiple phone calls with Scott, trying to get him to confess to the murder of his wife.
 Amber fully cooperated with Police and recorded an astounding 27 hours of recordings, whilst trying not to let him know the Police were onto him.

 In April, the remains of a male fetus washed up ashore near where Scott Petersen had been fishing.
 The next day, the partial remains of a female washed up – no head, no arms or legs.
 DNA proved that the remains were that of Laci Petersen and their unborn son, Connor.

-Petersen was arrested soon after as he had changed his appearance and Police feared he would try and run.
+Petersen was arrested soon after as he had changed his appearance and the Police feared he would try and run.
 He had with him camping equipment, four mobile phones, had grown a goatee beard and had dyed his hair blonde.
 He was charged with two counts of murder.

 Although no forensic evidence could be found for the murders, it was the overwhelming circumstantial evidence that put Scott Petersen behind bars.
-The fact he had a girlfriend who knew nothing of his wife, the fact he went fishing when she disappeared and contents of the taped telephone calls.
+The fact he had a girlfriend who knew nothing of his wife, the fact he went fishing when she disappeared and the contents of the taped telephone calls.
 Petersen had also taken out a $250,000 life insurance policy on his wife.